Caring for your Calathea Plant

 Calatheas will also scorch in direct sunlight, so try not to leave them out in such conditions for too long.

-Water your Calathea approximately once a week, or when the soil is dry to the halfway mark.
+Water your Calathea approximately once a week, or when the soil is dry halfway down the pot.
 They like moist (but not soggy) soil.
 You can water more often to obtain this condition, ensuring that your pot allows perfect drainage.
 Never allow roots to be soaked with standing water, nor allow the soil to go completely dry.

 Your plant will expand quickly enough to fill a decorative pot or a shady area in your garden.
 Repot every year to provide fresh soil and nutrients!
 If you wish for your Calathea to grow wider and larger, repot into a pot that's 2" larger in diameter.